DryIcedTea/Buttplug-Valley/README.md

 (If you want to help me make this mod better, that would be amazing and very much appreciated!
 This is very much a hobby project, so I don't know how often updates will come out.
 Apologies in advance for the bad code.)

+## Special thanks
+* qdot for making buttplug.io and helping me with some of the code.